TierOne-Software/tar/README.md

 - Streaming archive reader with iterator support
 - Memory-mapped and file-based streams
 - Entry extraction to filesystem
-- Comprehensive test suite including GNU tar tests
+- Comprehensive test suite
 - Example applications demonstrating both POSIX and GNU formats
-- Basic GNU sparse file support (old format with octal sparse maps)
+- GNU sparse file support (0.0 and 1.0)
-- Sparse file infrastructure (sparse metadata, sparse-aware readers)

 🚧 **Future Enhancements:**
-- Full GNU sparse file support (modern binary formats)
-- PAX format support (including PAX sparse format)
 - Archive writing capabilities
-- Compression integration (zstd, gzip)
-- Async I/O support
+  - If this receives enough requests.
+On embedded Linux the most common use case is reading and extracting.

 ## Architecture